About Me

 This work explores current statistical practice and its relations to traditional debates in philosophy of science.

-We explore the effects of AI usage on scientific communities through agent-based models
+We explore the effects of AI usage on scientific communities through agent-based models.

-A introductory paper on in-silico methods in the biomedical sciecnes, and how philosophers of science ought to think about the development of these tools
+A introductory paper on in-silico methods in the biomedical sciecnes, and how philosophers of science ought to think about the development of these tools.

-Using agent-based modeling, this work explores how academic siloing effects scientific progress in cross-disciplinary research endeavors
+Using agent-based modeling, this work explores how academic siloing effects scientific progress in cross-disciplinary research endeavors.

 Teaching